Halley-Software/LowScript/README.md

 Each module distinguishes between 2 types of _entities_, primary entities and any other type of entities.

+> Some entities may belong to both groups.

 Primary entities are:

 - `modules`